B-Yahia/Fullstack-ECommerce-Frontend/README.md

 - Browse products by category using the navigation bar.
 - Click on a product to view details and select attributes.
 - Add products to the cart and view the cart modal.
-- Place an order (mocked via GraphQL mutation).
+- Place an order (via GraphQL mutation).

 ## Notes
-- The app uses a public GraphQL endpoint for demo purposes.
+- The app uses a GraphQL endpoint for saving the orders in the backend.
 - Cart state is persisted in localStorage.

 ---

-© 2025 Scandiweb Fullstack React Frontend
+© 2025 Fullstack React Frontend